Offshore Trusts Explained: A Complete Guide for 2026

 Is an Offshore Trust Right for You?

-• Individuals with significant assets offshore, exposure to creditor claims, or a need for cross-border estate planning.
+• Individuals who have significant assets located outside the U.S.; are exposed to creditors; or require cross-border estate planning.

-• Anyone facing current domestic liabilities, since transferring assets into a trust could be viewed as fraudulent conveyance and contested in court.
+• Anyone currently experiencing domestic liabilities should be aware that transferring assets into a trust may be considered a fraudulent conveyance and challenged in court.

 If a full trust structure feels like overkill or unnecessary for your situation, Q Wealth can help tailor more practical and cost-effective asset protection solutions—such as offshore company incorporation or structures closer to home.
 The right structure depends on your risk profile and long-term goals.